John Lithgow: 2016–present: Career expansion

-In 2020, Lithgow portrayed the lawyer Elias Birchard "E.B."
+In 2020, Lithgow portrayed the attorney Elias Birchard "E.B."
 Jonathan in season one of the HBO reboot of Perry Mason.
 In the story, Mr. Birchard starts out as the employer of Mason, who is his investigator.

-On June 28, 2021, Showtime confirmed that Lithgow would reprise his role of Arthur Mitchell in the 10-episode Dexter limited series, with Clyde Phillips returning as the head writer.
+On June 28, 2021, Showtime confirmed that Lithgow would reprise his role of Arthur Mitchell in the ten-episode Dexter limited series, with Clyde Phillips returning as the head writer.
 The series premiered on November 7, 2021.
+In 2022, Lithgow portrayed Harold Harper in the Hulu series The Old Man, opposite Jeff Bridges.
+For his performance, he received a nomination for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.